Eurovision Young Musicians 1988: Format

 Martine Bijl was the host of the 1988 contest.
 Each participating country were able to send male or female artists who were no older than 19 years of age, to represent them by playing a classical piece of their choice accompanied by the Radio Filharmonisch Orkest conducted under Sergiu Comissiona.
 Queen Beatrix of the Netherlands was a special guest at the contest.

-Results
+Participants and results

 Preliminary round

 Broadcasters from sixteen countries took part in the preliminary round of the 1988 contest, of which six qualified to the televised grand final.
 The following participants failed to qualify.